Pod Scheduling for Multi-cluster Deployments

 over port 6700, you must apply a Role-Based Access (RBAC) manifest.
 Applying this manifest

-creates required permissions for the contrail-telemetry-controller
+creates required permissions for the contrail-telemetry-controller.
+The

-reconciles the
+contrail-telemetry-controller reconciles the

-CR and creates the configMap
+MetricsConfig CR and creates the configMap for the

 The following is an example RBAC manifest.
 Note that this manifest also creates the